Bryan De La Cruz Preview, Player Props: Marlins vs. Pirates

-Bryan De La Cruz -- with a slugging percentage of .333 in his past 10 games (including zero home runs) -- will be in action for the Miami Marlins versus the Pittsburgh Pirates, with Osvaldo Bido on the mound, on September 29 at 6:35 PM ET.
+Bryan De La Cruz -- with a slugging percentage of .308 in his past 10 games (including no home runs) -- will be in action for the Miami Marlins versus the Pittsburgh Pirates, with Quinn Priester on the hill, on September 30 at 6:35 PM ET.

 Sportsbook Promo Codes